fate-srd/fate-srd-content/docs/markdown/sails-full-of-stars-SRD.md

 <strong>False Hull:</strong> Cleverly built into the ship’s structure, this hidden space can store a small amount of cargo, less than 5% of the ship’s total cargo tonnage.
 Add +2 to the opposition to any attempts to find the hidden cargo.

 <strong>Ramming Prow:</strong> A reinforced, sharply pointed prow allows the ship to deliver a ramming attack while minimizing harm to itself.
 When delivering a ramming attack, the ship receives +2 to defend itself against the damage from this attack.
-See <span>Ship Combat</span> for more information on this.
+See Ship Combat for more information on this.

 ## Ship Milestones